jeremywall/iot-kitteh/README.md

 # iot-kitteh
 An AWS IoT connected vest for cats with GPS and cellular capabilities.
+Hackster project at https://www.hackster.io/jeremywall/iot-kitteh-df0341

 ## Commands
 Here are the commands that can be sent from an MQTT client like MQTT.fx to instruct the iot-kitteh application to perform certain tasks.